You are currently viewing Utah Criminal Law Procedures

 • an arrest warrant for someone within the home.

-• Even if an officer has a warrant, one still has right to remain silent, so it is imperative to use it.[5]
+• Even if an officer has a warrant, one still has the right to remain silent, so it is imperative to use it.5ACLU, Stopped by Police, https://www.aclu.org/know-your-rights/stopped-by-police#ive-been-arrested-by-the-police (last visited Aug.
+16, 2022)

-• Most importantly, one should stay calm, and one should not run from, resist against, or obstruct the officers; one should not lie or give false information or documents to police; and one should keep their hands where the police can see them.[6]
+• Most importantly, one should stay calm and not run from, resist against, or obstruct the officers; one should not lie or give false information or documents to police; and one should keep their hands where the police can see them.6See Id.

 CRIMINAL LAW PROCESS AFTER AN ARREST